 When decreased range of motion is present and when daily activities are proving challenging, treatment aims to improve the shoulder movement and reduce symptoms.

-Chiropractic Thaws Frozen Shoulder Syndrome
+Chiropractic technique may help thaw Frozen Shoulder Syndrome

 In a study from the Journal of Chiropractic Medicine, a case series of 50 consecutive patients diagnosed with frozen shoulder syndrome (FSS) were treated with a series of chiropractic manipulation treatments of the cervical and thoracic spine, plus a novel chiropractic method, the OTZ Tension Adjustment, which involves a “skull glide” and an HVLA thrust to correct occipito-atlantal subluxation.
 There was no control group.